 The CNPC’s domestic oil and gas pipelines measured a total length of 77,612 km, consisting of 48,629 km of natural gas pipelines, 18,892 km of crude oil pipelines and 10,091 km of refined product pipelines.
 (Learn more)

-PJSC «Ukrtransnafta» is the national operator that provides services on oil transportation by pipelines to the Ukrainian refineries and its transit to the countries of Central and Eastern Europe.
-PJSC «Ukrtransnafta» operates an extended oil pipeline system with the total length 4767,4 km, including 11 tank-farms with total nominal capacity 1,083 Mil. m3, 51 oil pumping stations, marine oil terminal (MOT) «Pivdenny».
+JSC «Ukrtransnafta» is the national operator that provides services on oil transportation by pipelines to the Ukrainian refineries and its transit to the countries of Central and Eastern Europe.
+JSC «Ukrtransnafta» operates an extended oil pipeline system with the total length 4767,4 km, including 11 tank-farms with total nominal capacity 1,083 Mil. m3, 51 oil pumping stations, marine oil terminal (MOT) «Pivdenny».
 (Learn more)